pingcap/docs-cn/ticdc/ticdc-overview.md

 - The TiKV cluster that uses RawKV alone.
 - The [DDL operation `CREATE SEQUENCE`](/sql-statements/sql-statement-create-sequence.md) and the [SEQUENCE function](/sql-statements/sql-statement-create-sequence.md#sequence-function) in TiDB.
 When the upstream TiDB uses `SEQUENCE`, TiCDC ignores `SEQUENCE` DDL operations/functions performed upstream.
 However, DML operations using `SEQUENCE` functions can be correctly replicated.

 TiCDC only provides partial support for scenarios of large transactions in the upstream.
-For details, refer to [FAQ: Does TiCDC support replicating large transactions?
+For details, refer to [Does TiCDC support replicating large transactions?
 Is there any risk?](/ticdc/ticdc-faq.md#does-ticdc-support-replicating-large-transactions-is-there-any-risk).

 > **Note:**
 >